A Foodcentric Life

 For another terrific vegetable medley, try this colorful vegetable mix with zucchini, sweet bell peppers, corn, herbs and garlic.

-• Add pitted Kalamata black olives.
+• Add briny flavor - toss in pitted Kalamata olives.

 Recipe Instructions